iGaming Mexico: Understanding the Region in 2026

 RegulatorSEGOB through DGJS

-iGaming regulations in Mexico
+iGaming regulations & licensing in Mexico

 Mexico’s online gambling regulation really is a coin with two sides; for licensed operators, it’s a trust signal, but a risk factor for unlicensed ones.
 In Mexico, iGaming is supervised by the regulations and administrative decisions of the Ministry of the Interior (SEGOB), where the main authority is the Gaming and Lotteries Bureau (DGJS), which operates under the Federal Gaming and Raffles Law of 1947.
-Yes, the law is old, no question there, but it’s still the foundation of the current regulatory system.

 • S.A. de C.V.
 (Sociedad Anónima de Capital Variable) – the equivalent of a joint-stock company